 But no one really wants to read hundreds of words about a product when they can just look at an image or a product video that gives them a sense of how it will feel to have the product.
 Also, make sure you aren’t using images that are too small or pixelated.
 These types of low-quality visuals aren’t going to help your store very much.
 If you could use a hand with media or video production, reach out to us at NuStream.

 Include a 360-Degree View of Your Product

-If you wan to take things another step further than just including an ordinary product image, you can upload a 360-degree view of your product.
-This way, your customers are able to see every little nook and cranny of your item, really getting to know the product.
-It’s almost like they’re holding the item in their hands and checking it out closely.
-This will help erase any doubts customers have in the product.
+If you want to take things another step further than just including an ordinary product image, you can upload a 360-degree view of your product.
+This way, your customers can see every little nook and cranny of your item, really getting to know the product.
+It’s like they’re holding the item in their hands and checking it out closely.
+This will help erase any doubts customers have about the product.

 Optimize Your Online Store for Mobile Use

 Is there a way to optimize an E-commerce store for mobile use?
 Mobile friendliness for online stores has become increasingly important in recent years.
 Back in 2016, mobile became more important than the desktop when it comes to being the most used device for visiting websites.

 Therefore, Google’s algorithm has changed to give higher rankings to sites that are mobile-friendly.
 You’ll want to ensure your E-commerce store loads properly on mobile devices.
 Make sure that your page speed is up to speed.